Aomsing1thub/Fruit/README.md

 end

 function Use()
+    if step == 4 then
+        if findback("Black Leg") and not findchar("Black Leg") then if game.Players.LocalPlayer.Backpack:FindFirstChild("Black Leg") then
+               game.Players.LocalPlayer.Character.Humanoid:EquipTool(game.Players.LocalPlayer.Backpack:FindFirstChild("Black Leg"))
+            end
+        elseif findback("Combat") and not findchar("Combat") and not findchar("Black Leg") then if game.Players.LocalPlayer.Backpack:FindFirstChild("Combat") then
+               game.Players.LocalPlayer.Character.Humanoid:EquipTool(game.Players.LocalPlayer.Backpack:FindFirstChild("Combat"))
+            end
+        end
+    else
         if findback("Night Katana") and not findchar("Night Katana") then if game.Players.LocalPlayer.Backpack:FindFirstChild("Night Katana") then
                game.Players.LocalPlayer.Character.Humanoid:EquipTool(game.Players.LocalPlayer.Backpack:FindFirstChild("Night Katana"))
             end
         elseif findback("Nameless Katana") and not findchar("Nameless Katana") then if game.Players.LocalPlayer.Backpack:FindFirstChild("Nameless Katana") then
                game.Players.LocalPlayer.Character.Humanoid:EquipTool(game.Players.LocalPlayer.Backpack:FindFirstChild("Nameless Katana"))
             end
         elseif findback("Shinsen") and not findchar("Shinsen") then
             if game.Players.LocalPlayer.Backpack:FindFirstChild("Shinsen") then
                game.Players.LocalPlayer.Character.Humanoid:EquipTool(game.Players.LocalPlayer.Backpack:FindFirstChild("Shinsen"))
             end
         elseif findback("Katana") and not findchar("Katana") then
             if game.Players.LocalPlayer.Backpack:FindFirstChild("Katana") then
                game.Players.LocalPlayer.Character.Humanoid:EquipTool(game.Players.LocalPlayer.Backpack:FindFirstChild("Katana"))
             end
         elseif findback("Black Leg") and
             not findchar("Combat") and
             not findchar("Black Leg") and
             not findchar("Shinsen") and
             not findchar("Nameless Katana") and
             not findchar("Night Katana") and
             not findchar("Katana") then
             if game.Players.LocalPlayer.Backpack:FindFirstChild("Black Leg") then
                game.Players.LocalPlayer.Character.Humanoid:EquipTool(game.Players.LocalPlayer.Backpack:FindFirstChild("Black Leg"))
             end
         elseif findback("Combat") and
             not findchar("Combat") and
             not findchar("Black Leg") and
             not findchar("Shinsen") and
             not findchar("Nameless Katana") and
             not findchar("Night Katana") and
             not findchar("Katana") then
             if game.Players.LocalPlayer.Backpack:FindFirstChild("Combat") then
                game.Players.LocalPlayer.Character.Humanoid:EquipTool(game.Players.LocalPlayer.Backpack:FindFirstChild("Combat"))
+            end
         end
     end